MogtheGreat/CIS3090A2/README.md

 <h1>Parallel Programming Assignment: Password Bruteforce</h1>
 <h2>Intro</h2>
 <div>
 	<p>Uses Message Passing Interface (mpi) library for parallelism optimization.
-Process 0 gets the input from user and encrypts.
-Then it divides the work amongst all the other processes and decrypts it.
-Number of processes in program determined at execution time by the user.</p>
+Process 0 gets a single word from the user and encrypts the word by scrambling it.
+Once encrypted the other processes will attempt to decrypt the word by guessing it.
+All guesses are verified through the os dictionary file.
+The number of processes in the program are determined at execution time by the user.</p>
 </div>
 <h2>Requirements</h2>
 <div>